ICLab4DL/GGN/README.md

-1. According to the Policy from TUH, you must apply dataset TUSZ v1.5.2 from https://isip.piconepress.com/projects/tuh_eeg/
+1. According to the Policy from TUH, you must apply dataset TUSZ v1.5.2 from https://isip.piconepress.com/projects/tuh_eeg/ (If you cannot download, you can email me.)
 2. Preprocess the raw data following the benchmark setting from IBM: https://github.com/IBM/seizure-type-classification-tuh
 3. Composite features from different frequencies following our paper (Supplementary).